GoInterject/GoInterject.github.io/bApps/bFinancials/Test2Live.md

 #### Transfer Custom Rollups and Report Templates

-Will cover how to move Rollups, Templetes and Reports form "Test" company to "Live" company.
+This details the transfer of Rollups, Templetes, and Reports from the "Test" company to the "Live" company.

 ##### Custom Rollups